-

 The Future of Investment Arbitration is unique in its outstanding range of topics and the expertise of the contributors.
 It previews and guides future directions in the field, as well as discussing the larger policy implications of specific rules.
 It includes cutting-edge analysis of empirical research regarding BITS that is essential to evaluating many assumptions about investment law and arbitration.
 Finally, the book takes a broad perspective, examining the rules discussed within the larger structural context of investment arbitration, and drawing investment arbitration into the wider setting of international law and corporate governance.

-Studies in American Tort Law.
-4th Edition.
+Studies in American Tort Law, 4th ed.

 Alan Gunn and Vincent R. Johnson

 A careful mix of law, policy, ethics, and economics, Studies in American Tort Law is designed for first-year torts courses.
 Recognizing that torts is a prime battleground for social policy, this book seeks to reflect not only the current rules on injury compensation, but also the policy choices underlying those rules.
 Within a clear, doctrinal framework, a range of views is presented, reflecting dominant themes in tort law.
 Students are introduced to, but not overwhelmed with, law and economics.
 Economic analysis is employed when particularly useful (e.g., in connection with the negligence balancing test, strict liability, and calculation of damages).
 The law-and-economics notes can be used as a starting point for classroom discussion, or they can be allowed to stand on their own, without need for elaboration.
-The fourth edition includes: * Comprehensive citations to the Restatement, Third, of Torts * The latest Supreme Court precedent on punitive damages and preemption * Readable statutory excerpts reflecting new legislative developments * Careful attention to ethical issues in the practice of law * Scores of citations to new court decisions * Several new principal cases.
-The fourth edition is completely up-to-date to 2009, including a rich selection of materials reflecting the abundance of important recent developments in tort law.
-A comprehensive teacher's manual updated for the fourth edition, Teaching Torts, will be available.
+The fourth ed. includes: * Comprehensive citations to the Restatement, Third, of Torts * The latest Supreme Court precedent on punitive damages and preemption * Readable statutory excerpts reflecting new legislative developments * Careful attention to ethical issues in the practice of law * Scores of citations to new court decisions * Several new principal cases.
+The fourth ed. is completely up-to-date to 2009, including a rich selection of materials reflecting the abundance of important recent developments in tort law.
+A comprehensive teacher's manual updated for the fourth ed., Teaching Torts, will be available.
 Mastering Torts: A Student's Guide to the Law of Torts (4th ed.), a short narrative text which parallels the casebook, assists students to fully understand this area of law

-Criminal and Forensic Evidence: Cases, Materials, Problems
+Criminal and Forensic Evidence: Cases, Materials, Problems, 3rd ed.

 Jimmy Gurule and Robert J. Goodwin